ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

     ```

 11. Verify that the new certificate works correctly by visiting the IP Fabric
-    main GUI in the browser.
+    main GUI in your browser.